Q: Is the “front door” the only way that people can enter the behavioral health system?

 Q: How will CBHCs be paid under the MassHealth program?

 A: MassHealth will provide payment through a flexible, bundled encounter-based payment model for outpatient and urgent evaluation and treatment.
-A Request for Information (RFI) will be released in Spring 2021 to collect feedback and inform the rate development and service components included in the encounter bundle, and to gather input on the rate structure for 24-7 community and mobile crisis services.
+A Request for Information (RFI) was released in Summer 2021 to collect feedback and inform the rate development and service components included in the encounter bundle, and to gather input on the rate structure for 24-7 community and mobile crisis services.
 There will also be a pay-for-performance component of CBHC payment.

 Q: How will MassHealth monitor quality of service delivered by CBHCs and will there be a value-based payment component to the CBHC payment structure?